boardzilla/boardzilla-docs/docs/game/flow.md

 #### Player action selections

 For player action selections, the arguments to the player action are included as a single object.
-Again this only applies if the flow command is inside the `do` branch belonging to this player action.
+Again this only applies if the Flow command is inside the `do` branch belonging to this player action.
 The name in this case is the name of the actions.
 For example, here we have defined an action called "takeResource" and later we want to know what choices the player made in the flow.